yelloworangebananaa/Atlas/README.md

 .\.venv\Scripts\Activate.ps1
 pip install -r requirements.txt python -m jarvis setup

+After setup, run
+cd "your path" <- neglect if you are already in it .\.venv\Scripts\Activate.ps1 python -m jarvis
 ```

 `setup.py` is re-runnable.
 It creates a memory vault from `vault-template/`, detects your